 WERCSmart - Registering Lithium Batteries or Battery-Containing Products

-Updated 2 years ago by Merch Transformation Change Management
+Updated 3 months ago by Merch Transformation Change Management

 Q: What is the difference between registering a battery and registering a battery-containing product?